Marine Estate Management Strategy

 The Marine Estate Management Strategy (MEMS) is a NSW Government initiative to protect the states coast and estuaries and support stronger coastal communities and industries.
 Commencing in 2018, the NSW Government committed over $180 million in new funding to the MEMS in 2022 which will see projects funded until 2028.

-Local Land Services is one of several NSW Government departments/agencies that is delivering MEMS projects to protect and enhance our waterways, coastline and estuaries through capacity-building activities and a range of on-ground works including wetland restoration, riparian fencing and replanting, and riverbank protection that will provide natural water quality improvements.
+We are one of several NSW Government departments/agencies that is delivering MEMS projects to protect and enhance our waterways, coastline and estuaries through capacity-building activities and a range of on-ground works including wetland restoration, riparian fencing and replanting, dirt/unsealed road remediation and riverbank protection that will provide natural water quality improvements.

 What activities are supported by the Marine Estate Management Strategy?